A Nonprofit Refresher on Excess Benefit Transactions

 A Nonprofit Refresher on Excess Benefit Transactions - EWA

-As a nonprofit, the penalties for excess benefit transactions can hurt your organization financially, possibly leading to a loss of tax-exempt status.
-These penalties can sink your reputation in the community as well, costing you valuable support.
+Nonprofit refresher: Understanding the risks of excess benefit transactions is critical for protecting your organization.
+As a nonprofit, the penalties for these violations can hurt your organization financiallyโ€”and potentially lead to the loss of your tax-exempt status.
+Beyond finances, they can damage your reputation in the community and cost you valuable support.

-Thatโ€™s a lot to lose and an incentive for you to do what you can to keep your organization from stepping out of bounds with the Internal Revenue Service (IRS).
-Across the last decade, the IRS has stepped up enforcement of section 4958, its rule under 501(c)(3) against excess benefit transactions.
+Thatโ€™s a lot to lose, which makes it all the more important to stay within the boundaries set by the Internal Revenue Service (IRS).
+Over the last decade, the IRS has increased enforcement of section 4958โ€”its rule under 501(c)(3) that governs excess benefit transactions.

 What Is an Excess Benefit Transaction?